ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 between them is the whole loop length divided between the number of buses, or
 $\psi_{n+1} - \psi_n = \frac{2 \pi}{N}$,
 which makes the governing equations in the $\psi$ coordinates

 \begin{equation}
 \frac{\partial \psi_n}{\partial t} =
 \frac{ 2 \pi v_0 \gamma }{N}
 \end{equation}

--Unless the interaction term $\gamma$ is zero, the time evolution of $\psi_n$ is nonzero, making this configuration a non-equilibrium solution to the system.
+Unless the interaction term $\gamma$ is zero, the time evolution of $\psi_n$ is nonzero, making this configuration a non-equilibrium solution to the system.

-This should make sense, as we defined $v_0$ to be the speed of the bus in the absense of any delays due to loading and unloading of passengers.
+This should make sense, as we defined $v_0$ to be the speed of the bus in the absence of any delays due to loading and unloading of passengers.
 As soon as we include that delay, the buses will be slower than that.
 Instead, let's construct a speed for buses that takes into account the delay due to passengers.